pierr/r-component/README.md

 # react-backbone-test
 Test with backbone and react.
+More a React test

 See
 ## Build